giacom0rovers1/pyndemic/README.md

 A simple framework for epidemic simulations over networks, based on the _NetworkX_ and _NDlib_ libraries, with built-in ensemble capability, plotting and backup functions, inspired by the need to understand and overcome the ongoing COVID-19 pandemic.

-`pyndemic.py` is the module that defines the specific classes and functions.
+`pyndemic.py` is the module that defines the specific classes and functions

-`main.py` runs the simulations over 5 different network models.
+`main.py` runs the simulations over 5 different network models

-`lockdown.py` manages the sixth scenario with mitigation measures.
+`lockdown.py` manages the sixth scenario with mitigation measures

-`analysis.py` extracts key information and results and returns data tables.
+`analysis.py` extracts key information and results and returns data tables

-`plotAll.py` lauches all the plotting functions together.
+`plotAll.py` lauches all the plotting functions together

-`ndlib_update.sh` automates the installation/update of the NDlib library.
+`ndlib_update.sh` automates the installation/update of the NDlib library

 ------